 How About Franchises?
 Are There Any?

-While they refer to themselves as business opportunities rather than franchises, there are two companies we've found so far who actively seek expansion into new territory through permitting use of their company brand and methods.
-They are in the Franchises box on this page.
+There are several other companies we've found so far who actively seek expansion into new territory through permitting use of their company brand and methods (licensing) or charters.
+They are listed in the Franchises/Charters box on this page.

 What Else Is There?